Regis University: Rueckert-Hartman College for Health Professions

 When Regis absorbed her sister school, Loretto Heights College, the Rueckert Hartman College for Health Professions was born.
 Regis operates a nationally recognized nursing program, and one of the premiere physical therapist programs.
 The school is divided into three schools and two divisions: Loretto Heights School of Nursing, School of Pharmacy, School of Physical Therapy, Division of Health Services Education and the Division of Counseling and Family Therapy.
 The college offers three doctoral programs, Doctor of Nursing Practice (entirely on-line), Doctor of Physical Therapy, and Doctor of Pharmacy.

-College of Contemporary Liberal Studies

-In 2014, the College for Professional Studies (CPS) was renamed to the College of Contemporary Liberal Studies (CCLS), with the mission of providing a values-centered Jesuit education designed for the adult learner.
-CCLS students are working professionals, parents and spouses with work, school and family commitments seeking a bachelor's or master's degree from an accredited university.
-CCLS serves over 9,000 adult students worldwide and offers campus-based, online and directed study formats.
-CCLS consists of two distinct schools: the School of Humanities and Social Sciences, and the School of Education and Counseling.
-Both of the schools offers bachelor's and master's degrees and certificate programs.
-CCLS has been named a Top Military Friendly School for 2012 by GI Jobs.

-College of Computer and Information Sciences

-In 2014, the College of Computer and Information Sciences was specifically created in order to provide a specialized education in the computer science industry.
-CC&IS undergraduate programs in Computer Science (CPS), Computer Information Systems, and Computer Networking are ABET accredited.
-They are the only ABET accredited programs of their kind that, in addition to classroom, are also offered 100% online.

-Anderson College of Business
+Anderson College of Business and Computing

 In 2015, the College of Business and Economics was officially established to combine the Regis College Division of Business and the College for Professional Studies School of Management and Master of Nonprofit Management.
 After a donation made by Denver architect Andy Anderson in 2018, the college was renamed to the Anderson College of Business.
 The college offers both classroom-based and online course options.

-Institute on the Common Good

-Founded in 1997 by then-president Michael J. Sheeran, the Institute on the Common Good at Regis University says: "...[it] serves the community...by providing a safe and effective space for community dialogue, communal discernment, and public deliberation...All [these concepts] reflect the Roman Catholic and Jesuit heritage of Regis University and the Institute."
+Undergraduate programs in Computer Science (CPS), Computer Information Systems, and Computer Networking are ABET accredited.
+They are the only ABET accredited programs of their kind that, in addition to classroom, are also offered 100% online.